IPAC - South Western Ontario

 may then immediately elect a qualified successor to fill the vacancy for the duration of the term in question.

 8.1 Only current, voting members of IPAC-PCI Canada and the Chapter may be nominated to the Executive.

-8.2 Election of Executive members by ballot shall be held at the September Chapter Business meeting and will be conducted by the President.
-The President-elect/Past President sends out the call for nominations and collects them.
+8.2 Election of Executive members by ballot shall be held at the September Annual General Meeting (AGM) and will be conducted by the President.
+The President elect/Past President sends out the call for nominations and collects them.

 8.3 Where only one name is presented for any office, the nominee is elected by acclamation.

 9.1 Executive Meetings:

 a) Executive meetings will be held at the call of the President.